webpack/webpack-cli/OPTIONS.md

   --optimization-split-chunks-min-chunks <value>                                     Minimum number of times a module has to be duplicated until it's considered for splitting.
   --optimization-split-chunks-min-remaining-size <value>                             Size of the javascript part of the chunk.
   --optimization-split-chunks-min-size <value>                                       Size of the javascript part of the chunk.
-  --optimization-split-chunks-name <value>                                           Give chunks created a name (chunks with equal name are merged).
+  --optimization-split-chunks-name [value]                                           Give chunks created a name (chunks with equal name are merged).
+  --no-optimization-split-chunks-name                                                Negative 'optimization-split-chunks-name' option.
   --optimization-split-chunks-used-exports                                           Compare used exports when checking common modules.
 Modules will only be put in the same chunk when exports are equal.
   --no-optimization-split-chunks-used-exports                                        Negative 'optimization-split-chunks-used-exports' option.
-  --optimization-used-exports <value>                                                Figure out which exports are used by modules to mangle export names, omit unused exports and generate more efficient code (true: analyse used exports for each runtime, "global": analyse exports globally for all runtimes combined).
+  --optimization-used-exports [value]                                                Figure out which exports are used by modules to mangle export names, omit unused exports and generate more efficient code (true: analyse used exports for each runtime, "global": analyse exports globally for all runtimes combined).
+  --no-optimization-used-exports                                                     Negative 'optimization-used-exports' option.
   --output-asset-module-filename <value>                                             The filename of asset modules as relative path inside the 'output.path' directory.
   --output-charset                                                                   Add charset attribute for script tag.
   --no-output-charset                                                                Negative 'output-charset' option.
   --output-chunk-filename <value>                                                    Specifies the filename template of output files on disk.
 You must **not** specify an absolute path here, but the path may contain folders separated by '/'!
 The specified path is joined with the value of the 'output.path' option to determine the location on disk.
-  --output-chunk-format <value>                                                      The format of chunks (formats included by default are 'array-push' (web/WebWorker), 'commonjs' (node.js), but others might be added by plugins).
+  --output-chunk-format [value]                                                      The format of chunks (formats included by default are 'array-push' (web/WebWorker), 'commonjs' (node.js), but others might be added by plugins).
   --output-chunk-load-timeout <value>                                                Number of milliseconds before chunk request expires.
-  --output-chunk-loading <value>                                                     The method of loading chunks (methods included by default are 'jsonp' (web), 'importScripts' (WebWorker), 'require' (sync node.js), 'async-node' (async node.js), but others might be added by plugins).
+  --output-chunk-loading [value]                                                     The method of loading chunks (methods included by default are 'jsonp' (web), 'importScripts' (WebWorker), 'require' (sync node.js), 'async-node' (async node.js), but others might be added by plugins).
+  --no-output-chunk-loading                                                          Negative 'output-chunk-loading' option.
   --output-chunk-loading-global <value>                                              The global variable used by webpack for loading of chunks.
   --output-clean                                                                     Clean the output directory before emit.
   --no-output-clean                                                                  Negative 'output-clean' option.